solita/solita.github.com/_posts/2024-01-25-azure-without-secrets-part-2.md

 Next, we need to create the database user and grant it access rights.
 Here are the steps to do that:

 1. Connect to the SQL database (not master) with the Entra ID authenticated admin.
-2. Create a user for the managed identity's service principal using the following command (notice that the brackets are required): `CREATE USER [app-service-name] FROM EXTERNAL PROVIDER`
+2. Create a user for the managed identity's service principal using the following command (notice that the brackets are required):
+    - `CREATE USER [app-service-name] FROM EXTERNAL PROVIDER`
 3. Grants access rights to the newly created user.
-For example, to grant read and write access, run the following commands: `ALTER ROLE db_datareader ADD MEMBER [app-service-name]` and `ALTER ROLE db_datawriter ADD MEMBER [app-service-name]`
+For example, to grant read and write access, run the following commands:
+    - `ALTER ROLE db_datareader ADD MEMBER [app-service-name]`
+    - `ALTER ROLE db_datawriter ADD MEMBER [app-service-name]`

 More detailed instructions can be found [here](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/tutorial-windows-vm-access-sql?source=recommendations#create-contained-user).